13 Casting Terms You Should Know

 If you’re on first avail, but are offered a job on a different project for the same date, please call your Central Casting office to explain the situation.
 The first avail project may opt to hire you first.

 In casting terms, your look refers to your appearance and your ability to portray a role.
 Your look can depend on a variety of factors, including hairstyle, facial hair, piercings, and tattoos.
 We recommend uploading additional photos of unique and distinct looks to your online profile to show Casting Directors the types of looks you can portray.

 Your look determines the roles you can convincingly portray.
 In job posts, you’ll see phrases like “portrayable age” and “portrayable ethnicity.”
-That’s because Background Actors are cast based on how well their look fits with a production’s vision of a role.
-So even if you’re a lawyer in real life, you may not be able to portray a lawyer on every TV show.
+That’s because Background Actors are cast based on how well their look fits with a production’s vision.
+So even if you’re a doctor in real life, you may not fit that production’s idea of a doctor.

 There are many unions and guilds in the entertainment industry, but as a Background Actor looking for work through Central Casting, the term “union” refers to the Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA).
 Non-union Background Actors are those who are not members of SAG-AFTRA.

 A recall is when you work a day on set, then are booked to come back on another day.
 Recalls happen for a variety of reasons, including production needing more time to film or for reshoots.